Did you know there are three bioluminescent bays in Puerto Rico – and you can visit all of them?

 Mosquito Bay, Vieques

-Last on the list is Mosquito Bay near the island of Vieques, located off the eastern side of Puerto Rico’s main island.
+Last on the list is Mosquito Bay on the Southern shore of the island of Vieques.
+Vieques itself is located off the eastern side of Puerto Rico’s main island.

-Mosquito Bay is the best bioluminescent bay in the world with over # creating its shimmery blue glow.
+Mosquito Bay is the brightest bio bay in the world with up to 700,000 dinoflagellates per gallon of water, creating its shimmery blue glow.

 Considering it’s on a different island, getting to Mosquito Bay isn’t as easy as Laguna Grande or La Parguera.